Who This Guide Is For

 - Log every

-X-Request-IDandx-signaturevalue from webhook deliveries. - Use the
+X-Request-IDandx-signaturefrom webhook deliveries. - Track

 Step 10 - Harden for Production